How can Wall Street be so healthy when Main Street isn't?

 How can Wall Street be so healthy when Main Street isn’t?

-NEW YORK (AP) — Wall Street is flying, with the S&P 500 now within a few points of its pre-pandemic record, while Main Street is teetering.
+NEW YORK (AP) — Wall Street is flying, with the S&P 500 having eclipsed its pre-pandemic record, while Main Street is teetering.
 Stocks have soared even as the economy has struggled in large part because investors are looking ahead to a brighter future.
 Huge efforts by the Federal Reserve and Congress to prop up the economy have helped put a floor under markets.
 Profits have also remained incredibly resilient for the stock market’s most influential companies.
 Rising hopes for a potential COVID-19 vaccine are also encouraging investors to focus on an expected rebound in corporate profits as life returns to normal.